Words that teens should know

 Boring details about someone else's life.
 (From drivel + trivia)

-Someone who bombards Facebook and other online media with endless personal posts no-one else cares about.
+Someone who bombards Facebook and other online media with endless personal posts no-one cares about. (“im cleaning my teeth”, “i saw an ant.”)

 Snubbing or ignoring someone while you look at your phone instead of taking an interest in the other person.
 From ph (the first part of phone) and ubbing (the last part of snubbing).